What are the performance indicators of an efficient solar street lamp?

 In general, it is better to choose devices made in Europe to the extent that it facilitates the trips to the manufacturers in case there is a technical problem.
 With most products designed abroad, it is almost impossible to replace spare parts, which causes not only a loss of money, but also an unnecessary amount of waste.

-How can we check the offer’s price-quality ratio?
+How can we check the offer’s price-quality ratio of solar street lamp ?

 By definition, a solar street lamp is eco-responsible.
 A low price will often indicate a lower quality, which means less robustness and a shorter life.
 Obviously, this is in total contradiction with the very principle of sustainable development, and the repercussions are immediate on shorter guarantee periods, in addition to a failing after-sales service.